 As was recommended in many other trip reports I had read, we (Alice and I) spent the night before the hike at the high altitude Grandview campground (8600 feet) to try and acclimatize to the lower oxygen before heading up.
-It was a cold night filled with vivid, nervous dreams in anticipation of the climb.
+Arriving in the evening, we took a small drive up to the Bristlecone Pine forest (where apparently lives the oldest tree on earth... the "Methuselah" at 4,767 years old).
+It was amazing to look at and stand next to these most ancient trees on Earth.
+The beautiful evening turned to a cold night filled with vivid and nervous dreams of the coming climb.
 Alice felt nauseated throughout the night, foreshadowing what was to come for her on the mountain.

-Waking up early the next morning we took the long, windy road passing by the ancient Bristlecone Forest (where apparently lives the oldest tree on earth... the "Methuselah" at 4,767 years old) and eventually making it to Schulman Grove where the last 21km of narrow dirt road can be pretty intimidating with a small car like our rented Neon.
+Waking up early the next morning, we took the long, windy, paved road to Schulman Grove where the last 21km's of narrow dirt road can be pretty intimidating with a small car like our rented Neon.
 We arrived without incident at the gate of the White Mountain research station where the trailhead begins.
 There were two cars already parked, with one of the owners already on the trail and the other two about to head off.
-Alice and I took our time to allow for some distance between us and them, which was not necessary since they were so quick on their feet and in top physical form (later learned they had climbed Mount Whitney only the day before!!).
+Alice and I took our time to allow for some distance between us and them, which was not necessary since they were so quick on their feet and in top physical form (later we learned they had climbed Mount Whitney only the day before!!).

-Once again, her strength and will poked at my pride and I refused to be the one to stop first... typical male, I know!
+Once again, her strength and willpower poked at my ego and I refused to be the one to stop first... typical male crap!
 So we continued on.
-This section of the trail felt like one of the hardest physical and mental challenges we've ever done.
+This section of the trail felt like one of the hardest physical and mental challenges we've ever faced.
 The mental will to continue was tested as it became more and more of a challenge to breath.
 The lack of oxygen caused muscle cramps, throbbing headaches and nausea.
 Every step seemed more difficult than the last and the going was so slow that it seemed like we'd never reach the top.
 To add insult to injury, the two hikers who had left only minutes before us at the gate were now already passing us and heading back down from the peak... and without any signs of fatigue!

 The will can be a strong thing however, and we just kept pushing on in spite of the discomfort and pain.
 Amazingly enough, when we reached about the 13,900 foot level... only a few hundred feet from the top, a whole section of the mountain top was covered in snow, obscuring the trail.
 I looked up at the research station on the top of the peak... close enough to almost taste... and figured we'd have to climb straight up the hillside without the trail.
 This, to Alice, was an all too dangerous suggestion and refused to even consider it.
 In reality, the slope was not steep and dangerous in the sense that one could fall, but only in the sense that one could twist an ankle in the loose rock.

 As unbelievable as it sounds, we turned around and started heading back down the trail...
 This is when we noticed a sole hiker already at the top waving at us.
 As he headed back down we waited for him to pass us and maybe give us the scoop.
-This is when Melvin, our inspiration on White Mountain, told us just how close we are to the top and that we can reconnect with the trail if we just scramble up the loose rock a little bit.
-He injected us with a good dose of motivation, telling us there's no way we can turn around now after travelling all the way from Canada and hiking all these strenuous miles to within a few hundred feet of the 3rd highest peak in California!
+This is when Melvin, our inspiration on White Mountain, told us just how close we were to the top and that we could reconnect with the trail if we just scrambleb up the loose rock a little bit.
+He injected us with a good dose of motivation, telling us there's no way we could possibly turn around now after travelling all the way from Canada and hiking all these strenuous miles to within a few hundred feet of the 3rd highest peak in California!
 No one has ever been so right!

 Basking in the joy of the accomplishment and taking photos, I realized how dead quiet it was.
 There was no wind even.
 One would figure at the top of a 14,000 foot mountain, the wind would have been roaring!
 Not then, not that day.
 In fact, it was so calm there were some annoying little bugs buzzing in our faces without issue.
 We rushed to fill in the log book, thanking Melvin for the encouragement, and made a hasty retreat, knowing the sooner we got to lower elevation, the better we would feel.
 Realizing just how difficult it had been for us, it blew me away to remember reading about some people who had done the whole ascent on unicycles!!
 Yes, you read that correctly.
 Look it up.